 It is not unusual to feel sad or even depressed occasionally.
 However, when these feelings persist over time and affect a person’s quality of life, they may be experiencing depression.

-- having low energy most days
+- low energy levels or fatigue

 - feeling worthless, guilty, or ashamed